Katherena Vermette: The Break

-Her debut novel The Break was published in 2016, and was a shortlisted finalist for that year's Rogers Writers' Trust Fiction Prize and Governor General's Award for English-language fiction.
-In November 2017, it won the Burt Award for First Nations, Métis and Inuit Literature.
+Her debut novel The Break was published in 2016, and was shortlisted for that year's Rogers Writers' Trust Fiction Prize and Governor General's Award for English-language fiction.
+In November 2017, it won the Burt Award for First Nations, Inuit and Métis Literature.

 Film and digital media

 In 2015, she and Erika MacPherson co-directed the 20-minute National Film Board of Canada documentary This River, about Canadian Indigenous families that have had to search for family members who have disappeared.
-Partly based on vermette's own experience, the film received the 2016 Coup de coeur du jury award at Montreal's Présence autochtone festival, and premiered in vermette's hometown of Winnipeg on October 5, at the Winnipeg Art Gallery.
-It was named best short documentary at the 5th Canadian Screen Awards.
+Partly based on Vermette's own experience, the film received the 2016 Coup de coeur du jury award at Montreal's Présence autochtone festival, and premiered in vermette's hometown of Winnipeg on October 5, at the Winnipeg Art Gallery.
+It was named Best Short Documentary at the 5th Canadian Screen Awards.
 Vermette and NFB producer Alicia Smith also created a related Instagram work, What Brings Us Here, a companion piece to The River, which offers portraits of volunteers behind the community-run Winnipeg search teams the Bear Clan and Drag the Red.
-Smith has stated that it was vermette's North End Love Songs which helped draw her attention to the perspectives of indigenous youth from the North End and the experience of having missing family members.

 Other work

 She is a member of the Aboriginal Writers Collective of Manitoba, and edited the anthology xxx ndn: love and lust in ndn country in 2011.

-In addition to her own publications, her work has also been published in the literary anthology Manitowapow: Aboriginal Writings from the Land of Water.
+Her work was published in the literary anthology Manitowapow: Aboriginal Writings from the Land of Water.